 Back in the old days, the Wild West days, anyone could send email claiming to be from whoever and receiving email systems would accept it.
 But the mind-boggling gamut of spam and scam email has made people suspicious.
 Many servers won’t let just any incoming email past the gate.
 They want to make sure it’s not spoofed, with a fake “from” email address.

 Your WordPress web server sends email.
-It sends the administrator (you) notices that plugins were updated, that comments need moderation, and so on.
+It alerts the administrator (you) that plugins were updated, that comments need moderation, and so on.
 Plugins might generate email of their own.
 By default, your server sends these in the Wild West way.

 This email is not spoofed.
 It really does come from your domain.
 But because it was sent the old-fashioned way, it can’t show proper ID.
 Some email systems — more as time goes on — will reject it.

 The easiest way to fix this problem is to have your email sent by a proper email server rather than your web server.
 WP Mail SMTP is the most popular plugin for this.
 It’s free, everyone likes it, me too.
 It sets up your website so email it sends is routed through an outside email server, which stamps each message “approved”.
 You can use your normal email account for this, or create a separate account just for this purpose.